tsunami416604/azure-docs.hu-hu/articles/hdinsight/kafka/apache-kafka-ssl-encryption-authentication.md

 ## <a name="verification"></a>Ellenőrzés

 > [!Note]
 > Ha a HDInsight 4.0 és a Kafka 2.1 telepítve van, a konzol gyártójával/fogyasztóival ellenőrizheti a beállítást.
-Ha nem, futtassa a Kafka gyártót a 9092-es porton, és küldjön üzeneteket a témának, majd használja a Kafka fogyasztót a 9093-as porton, amely SSL-t használ.
+Ha nem, futtassa a Kafka gyártót a 9092-es porton, és küldjön üzeneteket a témának, majd használja a Kafka fogyasztót a 9093-as porton, amely a TLS-t használja.

 ### <a name="kafka-21-or-above"></a>Kafka 2.1 vagy újabb